Free shipping to SA metros. No re-assembly is required.

 - Season with chopped rosemary, minced garlic, and additional salt and pepper

 Make tea.
-Rosemary tea is a warming and delicious drink that you can make with just two simple ingredients, which are water and rosemary.
+Rosemary tea is a warming and delicious drink that you can make with just two simple ingredients: water and rosemary.
 Boil some water and place a sprig of fresh rosemary into a teapot and fill with boiling water.
 Let the tea steep for three to five minutes.

 - You can also add a wedge of lemon to the tea as well.